Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space

 \subsection{Tachyonic AdS/QCD Action}

-Considering $5$D holographic QCD models, the background flavor branes are D$4$-$\bar{\text{D}}4$ system \cite{Bigazzi1, Gursoy}.
-However, in this study, we consider opened strings with their endpoints on the same brane, so we consider a background D$4$-brane.
-Hence, we can express $\text{AdS}_5$ action similar to the one proposed in \cite{Ashoke} adopted in \cite{Iatrakis} for studying hadronic properties in the light of AdS/QCD, from Eq.(\ref{tb})
+Considering $5$D holographic QCD models, the background flavor branes are D$4$-$\bar{\text{D}}4$ systems \cite{Bigazzi1, Gursoy, Gursoy:2008za, Gursoy:2007er}.
+In this study, we consider open strings with their endpoints on a D$p$-brane worldvolume, so we consider a background D$4$-brane.
+Thus, we can express the $\text{AdS}_5$ action similar to the one proposed in \cite{Ashoke} adopted in \cite{Iatrakis} for studying hadronic properties in the light of AdS/QCD, from Eq.(\ref{tb}) we can express

 where $G(\phi(z))$ is only a function of $z$ and $g_s\,\rightarrow\,g_5^2$ has the dimension of length.
-Additionally, tachyonic corrections were introduced in Ref.~\cite{Barbosa} to show equivalence in AdS/QCD and tachyonic AdS/QCD \cite{Bajnok} in $4$D holographic dual to $5$D weakly coupled gravity using similar action.
-The $G(\phi)$ will be carefully defined to achieve the phenomenon of confinement and asymptotic freedom in separate energy regimes.
+Additionally, tachyonic corrections were introduced in Ref.~\cite{Barbosa} to show equivalence in AdS/QCD and tachyonic AdS/QCD \cite{Bajnok} in $4$D holographic dual to $5$D weakly coupled gravity using a similar action.
+The $G(\phi)$ is carefully defined to induce confinement and asymptotic freedom in separate energy regimes.
 Again, we demonstrate that the \textit{tachyonic color dielectric function}, $G(\phi)$, deforms the $\text{AdS}_5$ metric at the asymptotic $\text{AdS}_5$ bulk in the UV limit ($z\,\rightarrow\,0$) corresponding to deconfinement transition associated with $\text{AdS}_5$ black holes \cite{Hawking}.
 On the other hand, deforming the $\text{AdS}_5$ metric with \textit{condensed tachyonic color dielectric function} $G(\eta)$ leads to IR deformation of the $\text{AdS}_5$ bulk leading to the phenomenon of \textit{color confinement} in the IR regime ($z\,\rightarrow\,\infty$), similar to deforming the 'usual' $\text{AdS}_5$ space with positive dilaton background \cite{Brodsky1}.
-Here, the confining transition corresponds to color singlet glueball states with {$N^{0}$} degree of freedom whilst the deconfinement transition corresponds to the state where the gluons are free with {$N^{2}$} degrees of freedom \cite{Witten, Ballon}.
+Here, the confining transition corresponds to color singlet glueball states with {$N^{0}$} degree of freedom, whilst the deconfinement transition corresponds to the state where the gluons are free with {$N^{2}$} degrees of freedom \cite{Witten, Ballon}.